-NISSAN recommends that the vehicle be towed with the driving (front) wheels off the ground as illustrated.
+NISSAN recommends that vehicle be towed with the driving (front) wheels off the ground as illustrated.

-- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (If a towing dollies is not being used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
+- Always release the parking brake when towing the vehicle with the front wheels raised and the rear wheels on the ground. - When towing manual transaxle models with the front wheels on the ground (If towing dollies are not being used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
 This will result in damage to the steering lock mechanism.